vincentezw/alfred-homeassistant/README.md

 ## Feedback

-If you encounter any issues or have suggestions for improvement, please [open an issue](https://example.com/issues) on GitHub.
+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/vincentezw/alfred-homeassistant/issues) on GitHub.
+PRs are also welcome.